-All FWD permanent, part-time, temporary and contract employees and contingent workers
+All FWD permanent, part-time, temporary and contract employees

-All FWD directors, officers, supervisors and managers are expected to abide by the letter and spirit of this Code and any applicable contractual provisions when carrying out their obligations under their contracts with FWD.
+All FWD directors, officers, supervisors and managers, Agents and distribution partners are expected to abide by the spirit of this Code and any applicable contractual provisions when carrying out their obligations under their contracts with FWD.

-All agents, distribution partners and third party business partners such as suppliers and contractors are also expected to abide by the standards set in this Code and to any applicable contractual provisions when performing services for or on behalf of FWD.
+All third party business partners such as suppliers and contractors are also expected to abide by the standards set in this Code and to any applicable contractual provisions when performing services for or on behalf of FWD.
 We expect our third party business partners to act with the highest standards of professionalism and to ensure compliance with all applicable laws regulations while acting on our behalf, including without limitation, avoiding all forms of corruption and bribery, fair dealing with our customers, and protecting privacy of our customers.